Syed Mohd Irfan: Early Career (1984–1993)

-As a radio jockey on Delhi's airwaves, Irfan introduced innovative music shows with well-researched scripts and engaging audience interaction.
-He contributed as a freelancer to several national Hindi newspapers and journals, writing on social and cultural issues.
-He also worked on translations, creative writing, radio broadcasts, and documentaries.
+As a radio jockey on Delhi's airwaves, Irfan introduced innovative music shows featuring well-researched scripts and engaging audience interaction.
+He contributed as a freelancer to several national Hindi newspapers and journals, writing on social and cultural issues, and also worked on translations, creative writing, radio broadcasts, and documentaries.
 As a research fellow at Sarai, CSDS, he presented findings on the programming approaches of emerging FM radio stations.
 In 2003, he collaborated with renowned artist M.F.
 Husain to produce an audiobook titled Suno MF Husain Ki Kahani: A Journey in Sound.
 Irfan also conceived and conducted a course on radio jockeying at the Indian Institute of Mass Communication and taught media aspirants at institutions such as Zakir Husain College, Jamia Millia Islamia, and Delhi University.